Load Balancing Software

 Implementation of the latest load balancer components in the existing or traditional networking ecosystem

-Software - Software Load Balancing Software are programmable, which means that their configuration parameters can be tweaked accordingly, and unlike a hardware Load Balancer, these changes take place immediately.
-Software-based Load Balancing Software is scalable in real-time.
+Software - Software are programmable, which means that their configuration parameters can be tweaked accordingly, and unlike a hardware Load Balancer, these changes take place immediately.
+Software-based Load Balancing solutions is scalable in real-time.
 One of the major benefits of using a software Load Balancing is its reduced cost and the fact that it can be deployed on-demand.

 Services - The services include training and consulting, integration and deployment, and support and maintenance.
 The services segment has a very promising future, as the Load Balancing market is evolving rapidly and needs proper pre-and post-consulting, deployment, and overall management of the solutions.
 The solution vendors often rely on channel partners for the implementation, and support and maintenance of Load Balancing solutions for their clients.